Optimal Aggregation Strategies for Social Learning over Graphs: Computer Simulations

 Next, we study the effect of combination policies on the adaptation time.
 Here, we consider a non-stationary environment where the true state changes from $\theta_1$ to $\theta_2$ at $i=1000$ and from $\theta_2$ to $\theta_3$ at $i=2000$.
 Under a small step-size $\delta=0.01$ and a uniform initial belief condition, the transient dynamics of the average instantaneous error probability over $i\in[0,3000]$ is depicted in Fig. \ref{fig: transient average error probability}.
 An important observation is that, in the non-stationary environment, the adaptation time related to different combination matrices is very close to each other.
 To derive a quantitative comparison, we calculate the simulated adaptation time when the true state is $\theta_1$.
 Let $p_{{\sf ave},i}$ and $p_{\sf ave}$ denote the average instantaneous error probability at time instant $i$ and the average steady-state error probability, respectively.
-According to the definition of adaptation time \eqref{eq: inst error pb ub}, we record the time instant $i_0$ after which the average instantaneous error probability $p_{{\sf ave},i}$ satisfies
+According to the definition of adaptation time in \eqref{eq: inst error pb ub}, we record the time instant $i_0$ after which the average instantaneous error probability $p_{{\sf ave},i}$ satisfies

-The simulated adaptation time calculated by \eqref{eq: simulated adaptation time} under different values of $\omega$ is presented in Fig. \ref{fig: adaptation time}.
-It is clear that the difference in adaptation time for all considered combination matrices is almost negligible irrespective of $\omega$.
+The simulated adaptation time calculated by \eqref{eq: simulated adaptation time} and its approximation ${\sf T_{adap}}(\omega)$ under different values of $\omega$ is presented in Fig. \ref{fig: adaptation time}.
+We also include the approximation $\sf T_{ASL}(\pi,\omega)$ \eqref{eq: T_ASL} provided in \cite{Bordignon:2020wx}.
+It is clear that the difference in adaptation time for all considered combination matrices is almost negligible irrespective of $\omega$ in our simulations.
 Consequently, as observed in Fig. \ref{fig: transient average error probability}, the doubly-stochastic combination policies contribute to a smaller instantaneous error probability during the learning process.
 This provides a solid foundation for employing a doubly-stochastic combination policy in this learning task.
+Moreover, we see from Fig. \ref{fig: adaptation time} that both approximations ${\sf T_{adap}}(\omega)$ and ${\sf T_{ASL}}(\pi,\omega)$ provide an upper bound on the simulated adaptation time.
+Compared with ${\sf T_{ASL}}(\pi,\omega)$, which applies to all learning tasks, ${\sf T_{adap}}(\omega)$ discussed for the low SNR regime defines a better bound and illuminates the minor role of combination policies.